MihaiMocanuGit/AssociativeOperationCounter-Cpp_port/README.md

 the other non-associative grupoids.
 This way I refrain from checking associativity on a structure which is isomorphic to another non-associative structure.

-The big downside for this would be heavy RAM/Heap usage
+The most obvious downside to this strategy would be heavy RAM/Heap usage